Are you looking for a creative way to stay busy as the winter months drag on or if you are stuck at home indefinitely?

 23. DIY Laptop Bag

-If you take your laptop with you when you’re out and about, chances are you need a way to protect it from becoming damaged.
+If you take your laptop with you when you’re out and about, chances are you need a way to protect it from being damaged.

 24. Chubby Lunch Tote